Nashua, New Hampshire: Geography

 Nashua is in southeastern Hillsborough County.
 It is bordered to the south by Middlesex County, Massachusetts.

 According to the United States Census Bureau, the city has a total area of 82.2 sqkm, of which 79.9 sqkm are land and 2.3 sqkm are water, comprising 2.84% of the city.
 The eastern boundary of Nashua is formed by the Merrimack River, and the city is drained by the Nashua River and Salmon Brook, tributaries of the Merrimack.
 The Nashua River roughly bisects the city.
 Pennichuck Brook forms the city's northern boundary.
 The highest point in Nashua is Gilboa Hill in the southern part of the city, at 426 ft above sea level.

 Climate

-Nashua has a four-season humid continental climate, which has transitioned to the hot summer subtype, (Köppen Dfa), as of the 1991 to 2020 normals, with short spring and autumn transitions, long humid and warm to hot summers, and cold winters full of snow.
-The monthly daily average temperature ranges from 22.7 °F in January to 70.9 °F in July.
-On average, there are 9.4 days of 90 °F+ highs and 8.7 days of sub-0 °F lows.
+Nashua has a four-season humid continental climate with a hot summer subtype, (Köppen Dfa) with short spring and autumn transitions, long humid (often oppressive) and very warm to hot summers, and cold winters.
+One of New England's hotspots, Nashua experiences an average of 26-30 days of 90-degree heat per year.
+The monthly daily average temperature ranges from 24.1 °F in January to 72.7 °F in July.
+On average, there are 8.7 days of sub-0 °F lows.
 Precipitation is well-spread throughout the year, though winter is the driest.
-Snowfall, the heaviest of which typically comes from nor'easters, averages around 55 in per season, but can vary widely from year to year.
+Snowfall, the heaviest of which typically comes from nor'easters, averages around 52 in per season, but can vary widely from year to year.
 Nashua recorded the New Hampshire state record high temperature of 106 F during the deadly 1911 heat wave.